-At Seafish, our purpose is to secure a sustainable and profitable future for the UK seafood industry.
+At Seafish, our mission is to support a profitable, sustainable and socially responsible future for the seafood industry.

-Seafish consists of three divisions, each led by an Executive Director, with the Chief Executive, Paul Williams, having overall accountability for Seafish.
+Seafish consists of three divisions, each led by an Executive Director, with the Chief Executive Officer having overall accountability for Seafish.

 As a levy body Seafish represents the UK seafood industry.